LLNL/shroud/docs/reference.rst

 C_post_call_buf
     Identical to **C_post_call** but only applies to the buffer version of the wrapper routine.

-C_return_type
-    Allow the C wrapper and Fortran wrapper to return a different type than the C++ function.

-C_return_code
-    Code used to compute the return value.
-    Must include the ``return`` statement.

 F_code
     Fortran code to use within the splicer block for this function.